FareedJaved/FareedJaved.github.io/README.md

 # FareedJaved.github.io
-A professional site about me and the things I'm working on.
+A professional site about me and the projects that  I am working on.